swgpu/SWGPU/README.md

 ## Some parts taken for this work
 - DOM for UI elements
 - CanvasRenderingContext2D for 2D stuffs
-- Human readable custom format for all graphics stuff
 - [Rapier](https://rapier.rs/) for both 2D and 3D physics engine
 - No glTF support, we don't want to support the rendering techniques used by this format (BSDF, Skinning, etc...)
-- Compatible Blender for 3D
+- Compatible Blender for 3D with our addon
 - Compatible SpriteFusion for 2D

 ## Changelog